 Otherwise, if you chose an indirect rollover, then once you receive the funds, it is up to you to work with your custodian to get the funds from your 401k withdrawal into your account.

-Just remember, failing to get the funds into your account within the IRS allotted 60-day time frame can result in early withdrawal penalties, which could take a huge chunk out of your retirement money that could be going to purchasing more gold.
+Just remember, failing to get the funds into your account within the IRS allotted 60-day time frame can result in early withdrawal penalties, which could take a huge chunk out of your retirement capital that could be going to acquiring more gold.

 Once the funds from your 401k have been posted to your gold IRA account, you are clear to start purchasing gold.

 However, the IRS only permits the gold in your IRA to be of the highest purity and fineness.
-Therefore, it is important to be mindful of the precious metals company you work with to ensure your gold is IRS-approved.
+Therefore, it is important to be mindful of the gold company you work with to ensure your gold is IRS-approved.

-Sometimes, the gold IRA company you work with will also have their own supply of IRS-approved gold that they will allow you to purchase directly from them.
+Sometimes, the gold IRA company you work with will also have their own supply of IRS-approved gold that they will allow you to acquire directly from them.

-Or, your account custodian may also have a list of reputable precious metals companies that they work with to help ensure your gold is IRS-approved.
+Or, your account custodian may also have a list of reputable gold and silver companies that they work with to help ensure your gold is IRS-approved.

-But should you decide to choose a precious metal company on your own, just be sure their gold meets the IRS standards for fineness.
+But should you decide to choose a company on your own, just be sure their gold meets the IRS standards for fineness.

 IRS Requirements for Gold

-For gold bullion, the purity requirement is at least 99.5%, and the same goes for gold coins.
+For gold bullion, the purity requirement is at least 99.5%, and the same goes for gold coins (see our list of suggested gold investment coins here).
 However, American Eagle coins are also IRS-approved for a gold IRA, even though they are 91.67% pure.

 The manufacturer of your gold must also be a national government mint or another accredited producer.

-No matter where you choose to buy your gold, you still have to work with your custodian to make the purchase on your behalf.
+No matter where you choose to get your gold, you still have to work with your custodian to make the acquisition on your behalf.
 Hence, they will most likely also double-check that it meets IRS standards before adding it to your account so that it remains compliant.

 Select a Secure Depository to Store Your Gold

-When you buy physical gold for your retirement account, you will also need to choose a secure depository for your custodian to store them since it is against IRS regulations to store it outside of an IRS-approved vault.
+When you put physical gold in your retirement account, you will also need to choose a secure depository for your custodian to store them since it is against IRS regulations to store it outside of an IRS-approved vault.

-This is mainly because it offers greater protection of your precious metals than a safe deposit box or home storage unit.
+This is mainly because it offers greater protection than a safe deposit box or home storage unit.

 Your custodian will provide you with a list of depositories that the gold IRA company works with and then help you choose the best for your needs.